BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_1_Using_Script_Conditionals.md

 Stack: [ <signatureB> <pubKeyB> <pubKeyHashB> <pubKeyHashB> ]

 Script:OP_CHECKSIG
-Running: OP_EQUALVERIFY <pubKeyHashB> <pubKeyHashB>
+Running: <pubKeyHashB> <pubKeyHashB> OP_EQUALVERIFY
 Stack: [ <signatureB> <pubKeyB> ]

 Script:
 Running: <signatureB> <pubKeyB> OP_CHECKSIG
 Stack: [ True ]
 ```
 This probably isn't nearly as efficient as a true Bitcoin multisig, but it's a good example of how results pushed onto the stack by previous tests can be used to feed future conditionals.
-In this case, it's the failure of the first signature which tells the conditional that maybe it should go check the second one.
+In this case, it's the failure of the first signature which tells the conditional that it should go check the second one.

 ## Understand Other Conditionals

 There are a few other conditionals of note.
-The big one is `OP_NOTIF` (0x64), which executes if the top item is `False`.
-An `ELSE` can be placed with it, which as usually is executed if the main block is not executed.
+The big one is `OP_NOTIF` (0x64), which is the opposite of `OP_IF`: it executes the following block if the top item is `False`.
+An `ELSE` can be placed with it, which as usual is executed if the first block is not executed.
 You still end with `OP_ENDIF`.

 There's also an `OP_IFDUP` (0x73), which duplicates the top stack item only if it's not 0.

-These options are used much less than the main IF/ELSE/ENDIF construction.
+These options are used much less than the main `IF`/`ELSE`/`ENDIF` construction.

 ## Summary: Using Script Conditionals

-Conditionals in Bitcoin Script allow you to halt the Script (using `OP_VERIFY`) or to choose different branches of execution (using `OP_IF`).
+Conditionals in Bitcoin Script allow you to halt the script (using `OP_VERIFY`) or to choose different branches of execution (using `OP_IF`).
 However, reading `OP_IF` can be a bit tricky.
-Remember that it's item pushed onto the stack _before_ the `OP_IF` is run that controls its execution; that item will typically be part of the unlocking script (or else a direct result of items in the unlocking script).
+Remember that it's the item pushed onto the stack _before_ the `OP_IF` is run that controls its execution; that item will typically be part of the unlocking script (or else a direct result of items in the unlocking script).

 _What is the power of conditionals?_ Script Conditionals are the final major building block in Bitcoin Script.
-They're what are required to turn simple, static Bitcoin Scripts into complex, dynamic Bitcoin Scripts that can evaluate differently based on different times, different circumstances, or differe user inputs.
+They're what are required to turn simple, static Bitcoin Scripts into complex, dynamic Bitcoin Scripts that can evaluate differently based on different times, different circumstances, or different user inputs.
 In other words, they're the final basis of smart contracts.